Annuity Companies and Providers

 - Nationwide is a well-known insurance company with more than 90 years of experience.
 They offer a variety of annuity products, including a new fixed indexed annuity.

 - North American

-- North American Company for Life and Health Insurance is a Chicago-based business established in 1886.
+- North American Company for Life and Health Insurance is a Midwest-based business established in 1886.
 They offer a comprehensive portfolio of universal life insurance, term life insurance and annuity products.